joost-de-vries/scala-build/README.md

 # scala-build
-Vagrant + docker for building scala apps on java 8
+Vagrant + docker for building Scala applications on Oracle Java 8 on Ubuntu 14.04 LTS.

 Make sure Virtualbox and Vagrant are installed.
 I made this using Virtualbox 4.3.20 and Vagrant 1.7.2.